 There are currently more than 1100 lawsuits in federal and state courts concerning Roundup and its potential link to lymphatic cancers.
 If you or a loved one developed non-Hodgkin’s lymphoma after using Roundup, you could be eligible to receive compensation.

 Roundup and Glyphosate

 Roundup contains glyphosate, an herbicide that targets a plant growth enzyme.
 It is used to kill weeds, but because of its widespread use over so many years, weeds have developed resistance.
-There are currently more than 260 glyphosate resistant weed growing around the world and in order to eliminate these weeds, stronger and stronger doses of weed killer must be used.
+There is currently more than 260 glyphosate-resistant weed growing around the world and in order to eliminate these weeds, stronger and stronger doses of weed killer must be used.

 Roundup Exposure and Health Problems

 The toxicity of glyphosate increases when it’s mixed with other ingredients in products.
 Those using Roundup and experiencing direct exposure have also reported irritation in the nose or throat, or on the skin.

 There is also evidence that exposure to high levels of glyphosate could be linked to developmental and reproductive issues.
 Some researchers found glyphosate in sugar, corn, soy, and wheat, “enhance the damaging effects of other food-borne chemical residues and toxins in the environment to disrupt normal body functions and induce disease.”